 Phased opening for pediatric services

-In accordance with Colorado Governor Jared Polis’ Safer-at-Home order and directives from the Colorado Department of Public Health and Environment (CDPHE), Children’s Colorado will reopen select pediatric services and procedures.
-We’re re-scheduling the following pediatric services that were previously deferred:
+In accordance with Colorado Governor Jared Polis’ Safer-at-Home order and directives from the Colorado Department of Public Health and Environment (CDPHE), Children’s Colorado is reopening select pediatric services, procedures, and in-person appointments.

 Available pediatric emergency and urgent care services